hakdo/sjefersuper/content/post/unsafe-deserialization.md

     mydata = pickle.loads(pickle_data)
 ```

-This would be completely fine, if only we could guaranteee that the file "backup.data" has not been
+This would be completely fine, if only we could guarantee that the file "backup.data" has not been
 tampered with.
 What we intend for the data to look like is perhaps something like this:

 ```python